osg-htc/user-documentation/documentation/htc_workloads/workload_planning/preparing-to-scale-up.md

-In the HTCondor submit file, you must explicitly request the number of CPUs (i.e. cores), and the amount of disk and memory that the job needs to complete successfully, and you may need to identify a [JobDurationCategory](../../../htc_workloads/workload_planning/roadmap/).
+In the HTCondor submit file, you must explicitly request the number of CPUs (i.e. cores), and the amount of disk and memory that the job needs to complete successfully, and identify a [JobDurationCategory](../../../htc_workloads/workload_planning/roadmap/).
 When you submit a job for the
 first time, you may not know just how much to request and that's OK.
 Below are some suggestions for making resource requests for initial test